-Scouting has fees for membership and for activities.
-Beginning August 1, 2022, the annual National membership fee will be $75 and the monthly Scouts Life youth magazine is an optional $15 plus tax per year.
-When joining, both of these fees are prorated by month for the remainder of the current calendar year, and new youth also pay a $25 one-time new member joining fee.
-Check out this helpful infographic explaining the cost breakdown.
+Scouting has fees for membership and activities.
+Beginning August 1, 2023, the annual National membership fee will be $80 and the monthly Scout's Life youth magazine is an optional $15 plus tax per year.
+New youth also pay a $25 one-time new member joining fee when joining.
 The annual activity fees vary depending on the activities and budget of your local Pack and typically range from $100 to $175 annually.
 One of the key values of Scouting is that Scouts should help earn their own way.
 That's why we offer multiple fundraising opportunities throughout the year for your Scout to earn the money needed to camp and participate in other activities.

-We believe that every child should have the chance to be a Scout!
-Because of the generosity of local families, businesses and leaders, the Erie Shores Council can offer assistance to support local families in need.
+We believe that every youth should have the chance to be a Scout!
+Because of the generosity of local families, businesses, and leaders, the Erie Shores Council can offer assistance to support local families in need.

 Nothing is more important than the safety and protection of children.